 This breed is a rock-solid muscular terrier and unusually strong small to medium size.
 The head is short and broad, with strong cheek muscles, and the tight-fitting fur comes in several colors.

 Staffordshire is a sweet-natured, family-oriented dog with a reputation for being patient with children.

 Staffordshire is loyal, courageous, and affectionate.
 The KC (Kennel Club) recommends this breed for families.

 Puppies need early and ongoing socialization before 18 months.

 The Staffordshire bull terrier needs high-quality dog food, either commercially or home-prepared, with your veterinarian’s supervision.

-Some dogs are susceptible to gain weight.
+Some dogs are susceptible to gaining weight.
 Treats can be a part of the dog’s training, but giving too much can cause obesity.

 This breed needs occasional baths and weekly brushing with a mitt glove to pull the dead hairs.